Trailtour

 Several times I came back through this large limestone barrier and that set the scene for my picture 'On High'.
 Long walks in Scotland had opened the mind in this way to really long days walking but now the landscapes on my one day and a half days off were in a truly impossible place.
 This seems less foreign now and less distractingly beautiful but I remember how it felt like an opportunity as well.
 At times I could just concentrate on my good fortune and at others the possibility opened the door to stories.

-This is a timetravel tale so you will not necessarily agree with me.
+This is a time travel observation so you would not necessarily agree with me.
 The town is a gorgeous long seaside sweep and key location before the last miles in Italy.
-17 years before it did not look like this at all though, I am not sure how but similarly in fact not did the entire city of Milan which in 2000 was built around a general media outlet, very modern and super sleek and quiet.
+17 years before it did not look like this at all though.
+I am not sure how but not did Milan which in 2000 was built around a very modern, super sleek and quiet media outlet.

 ventimiglia